cathiele/rpngo/USER_GUIDE.md

 ### Build Everything and Run Unit Tests

+When changing the code, it's good to run unit tests and assert that everything can still compile without errors.
 In the top-level directory, you can type

 ```
 make all